 Key Report Findings

-The Standard also varies by family type, that is, by how many adults and children are in a family and the age of each child.
-One adult living in Greenville County needs an hourly wage of $9.48 ($20,027 annually) to meet basic needs.
+- The Standard varies by family type; that is, by how many adults and children are in a family and the age of each child.
+One adult living in Greenville County needs an hourly wage of $11.34 ($23,950 annually) to meet basic needs.
 For families with children, the amount needed to cover basic needs increases considerably.
-If the adult has a preschooler and a school-age child, the amount necessary to be economically secure is nearly doubled, increasing to $18.32 per hour ($38,684 annually) in order to cover the cost of child care, a larger housing unit, and increased food and health care costs.
+If the single adult has a preschooler and a school-age child, the amount necessary to be economically secure nearly doubles, increasing to $22.65 per hour ($47,826 annually) in order to cover the cost of child care, a larger housing unit, and increased food and health care costs.

-For families with young children, the cost of housing and child care combined, typically account for approximately 50% of the family’s budget.
-For example, for a family with two adults, one infant, and one preschooler in Greenwood County, child care is 25% of the family’s budget, while housing is 18%.
-Food costs take up 18%, health care 15%, and transportation 14% of the family’s budget.
+- For families with young children, the cost of housing and child care combined typically make up the most substantial portion of the family’s budget.
+For example, for a family with two adults, one infant, and one preschooler in Greenwood County, child care is 27% of the family’s budget while housing is 17%.

 Note: United Way Association of South Carolina has released a second edition of the “The Self-Sufficiency Standard for South Carolina.”
 Since the initial release, additional sponsors have pledged their support and are acknowledged in the second edition along with examples of how The Standard has been used by other southern states.
 Please direct any questions regarding the report to firstname.lastname@example.org.